rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/multiyear/index.md

           BETWEEN 2018 AND (SELECT CAST(strftime('%Y', MAX(REPORTDATE)) AS INTEGER) FROM crashes.crashes)
       AND CAST(strftime('%Y', REPORTDATE) AS INTEGER) IN ${inputs.multi_cy.value}
   ),
-  -- For each allowed year compute the sum of counts using our adjusted date boundaries. yearly_counts AS (
+  -- Sum up counts for each allowed year using adjusted boundaries. yearly_counts AS (
     SELECT
       ay.yr,
       (
         SELECT SUM("COUNT")
-        FROM crashes.crashes c, date_info_cy d
+        FROM crashes.crashes c,
+             date_info_cy d
         WHERE
-          -- For the start date: if the cycle day is Feb 29 and the year is non-leap, use Feb 28. c.REPORTDATE >=
+          -- Adjust for Feb 29 on the cycle start. c.REPORTDATE >=
             CASE
               WHEN d.start_month = 2